Kd710306/Object-Detection-using-opencv-and-deeplearning-/README.md

 # Object-Detection-using-opencv-and-deeplearning-
-This repository shows detection of objects through webcam using opencv and deeplearning.
+This repository shows detection of objects using opencv and deeplearning.
-It uses a pre trained model and a prototype written in caffe
+* It uses a pre trained model and a prototype written in caffe.
+* Repository has two code-one for detecting things(person,sofa,bottle etc) from image and other from live webcam